strombetta/bugleos-make-toolchain/README.md

 ## Continuous Integration

 GitHub Actions runs shell linting and basic Makefile sanity checks on every push and pull request.
 The workflow lives in `.github/workflows/ci.yml` and ensures scripts remain syntactically correct while metadata generation stays functional.

+# License
+This project is licensed under the MIT License.
+For the full text of the license, see the link:LICENSE[LICENSE] file.